 Revision with Smart Notes

-Biology has a vast syllabus.
+Since, Biology has a vast syllabus.
 Merely reading once will not help you cross 300+ marks.
 Make short notes for every chapter.
 Include:

 - Definitions and keywords